MasterofNull/nixos/README.md

 # How?
-Folow these instructions to install this OS on a baremetal install.
-(VM and other install methods just use rascal999/maxos repo and instructions).
+Follow these instructions to install this OS on a bare-metal install.
+(VM and other install methods just use rascal999/maxos repo and instructions.)

-The main steps to the install:
+The main steps to the installation:

 1. Install NixOS on the system.
 Bootable USB preferred.
-2. Pull/Download the NixOS configuration file.
+2. Pull/Download the NixOS configuration, resources, and submodules files.
-3. Download resource files and submodules
-4. Change the configuration files to reflect your hardware and memory configurations.
+3. Change the configuration files to reflect your hardware and memory configurations.
-5. Use nixos-rebuild to switch the system to the flake of your choice.
+4. Use nixos-rebuild to switch the system to the flake of your choice.

 # PHASE 1